 Correspondingly, it is of no significance if the applicant of an advance ruling issued by the Customs is entered in the VAT register during the validity of the advance ruling, or even before the advance ruling is issued.
 The advance ruling is binding even in the above situations, provided that the facts affecting the legal issue have not changed.
 Removal from or entry into the VAT register in itself has no effect in practice on the binding nature of the advance ruling, because the material provisions on the taxation of imports are the same regardless of whether the party responsible for levying the VAT is the Tax Administration or the Customs.

-Further information on applying for an advance ruling is available in the Tax Administration instruction How to file an application for advance ruling and the decision thereon (available only in Finnish and in Swedish).
+Further information on applying for an advance ruling is available in the Tax Administration instruction How to file an application for advance ruling and the decision thereon (available in Finnish and Swedish, link to Finnish).

 5 Entry into force

 This Instruction enters into force on 1 January 2018.
 The Instruction applies to imports for which the liability to pay VAT arose on or after 1 January 2018.

 The Tax Administration levies VAT on imports for which the liability to pay VAT arises on or after 1 January 2018 and for which the importer is entered in the VAT register.
 If the importer is a natural person who is entered in the VAT register, VAT is levied by the Customs if the imported goods are unrelated to the importer’s business.
 Matters that are pending on 1 January 2018 will not be transferred from the Customs to the Tax Administration.
 The Customs will be responsible for any adjustments and reassessments relating to decisions it has made on or before 31 December 2017.